What Does Roadside Assistance Coverage Include?

 Does car insurance automatically include roadside assistance?

 No, roadside assistance is typically an optional add-on that you must request and pay for separately.
 A few insurers may include basic roadside assistance with certain coverage tiers, but this is uncommon.
-Always check your policy declarations page or contact your agent to confirm whether you have this coverage and exactly what services are included.
-If you're unsure, reviewing our guide on towing coverage can help clarify the difference between standard and add-on coverage.
+Always check your policy declarations page or contact your agent to confirm whether you have this coverage and what services are included.
+Reviewing our guide on towing coverage can also help clarify the difference between standard towing and full roadside assistance.

 Will using roadside assistance increase my insurance rates?